 This CPS is published by HiPKI EV TLS CA following approval by the PMA or MOEA, the competent authority of the Electronic Signatures Act.
 This CPS must be revised in response to any revision of the HiPKI CP, and the revised CPS must be submitted to the PMA and MOEA for approval.

 After the revisions of this CPS take effect, if there is any inconsistency between the original CPS and the revised CPS, then the revised CPS takes precedence unless stipulated otherwise.
-If the revisions are made by attached documents, the attached documents shall take precedence if there is a discrepancy between the attached documents and original CPS.

 1.6.
 Definitions and Acronyms